Chart Color Schemes

 Age

-Romaine's median age exceeds the national pattern
+Romaine's population is slightly older than the national pattern